Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Then the difference between the two edges is the center of a shadow cast upon the sensor.

-Left out a few things, like thresholding, the sigmag of the gaussian kernel used sets how agressive the smoothing is, etc Really just chasing the main ingredients, then will combine to a final Processing app and a Arduino verson for use with the sensors.
+Left out a few things, like thresholding.
+The sigma or 'width' of the gaussian kernel used in convolution step, sets how agressive the smoothing is.

 "Interpolation_Demos.pde" shows how to interpolate, or add new points in between existing points, using various methods.

+Just chasing the main ingredients now as I learn about them, then will combine to a final Processing sketch, and an Arduino sketch, for use with the sensors.